8 Healthy Soda Alternatives That Actually Taste Good

 Kombucha

 Kombucha has a soda mouth-feel due to its carbonation and sweet taste.
-It is a fermented, probiotic tea drink that comes in many flavors.
-The base of kombucha is green or black tea and sugar.
-Most of the caffeine and sugar is gone by the end of the fermentation process, and kombucha should have 4g-12g of sugar by the time it’s bottled.
-Some kombucha is sweeter than others, so read the nutrition label to find the option with the lowest amount of sugar.
+It is a fermented, probiotic tea drink.
+The base is green or black tea and sugar.
+Most of the caffeine and sugar is gone by the end of the fermentation process.
+Kombucha should have 4 to 12 grams of sugar by the time it’s bottled.
+Some brands are sweeter than others.
+Always read the nutrition label to find the lowest sugar option.

 Flavored water: La Croix & Waterloo

-These are my 2 favorite flavored sparkling water brands, which I can always depend on.
-I love the flavors of both of these brands.
-Try the coconut-flavored La Croix or a black cherry-flavored Waterloo!
-These brands contain no sugar, just carbonated water and natural flavoring.
-If you want, you could also add a few drops of stevia for a sweeter flavor.
+These are my 2 favorite flavored sparkling water brands.
+I love the flavors of both.
+Try the coconut-flavored La Croix or a black cherry Waterloo.
+These carbonated beverages contain no sugar.
+They only contain carbonated water and natural flavoring.
+If you want, you could add a few drops of stevia for a sweeter flavor.

 Mineral water

-Mineral water is slightly different than just sparkling water.
-It typically comes in a glass bottle with a certain trace mineral concentration.
-It can be sparkling or still; popular brands include San Pellegrino and Topo Chico.
+Mineral water is slightly different than sparkling water.
+It typically comes in a glass bottle.
+It has a specific trace mineral concentration.
+It can be sparkling or still.
+Popular brands include San Pellegrino and Topo Chico.
 Mineral waters can be fun to infuse with herbs and fruits.

 Coconut water

-Coconut water is a wonderful way to replace your lost electrolytes after working out or on a hot day.
-It is naturally sweet and typically easy to find in most grocery stores.
-Some companies add more sugar to coconut water for some reason, so be sure to check the ingredient list to avoid that!
+Coconut water is a wonderful way to replace electrolytes.
+Drink it after working out or on a hot day.
+It is naturally sweet and easy to find.
+Some companies add extra sugar to coconut water.
+Be sure to check the ingredient list to avoid that!

 Mock-mimosa

-Alcohol, especially champagne, can be a lot of extra calories and sugar.
-This is a great drink to make Sunday morning so you avoid both the added sugars and FOMO (fear of missing out).
-To make, fill a glass ¾ of the way with sparkling or mineral water.
-Fill the last ¼ with orange juice and enjoy it!
+Alcohol, especially champagne, can be high in calories and sugar.
+This is a great drink for Sunday mornings.
+You avoid added sugars and FOMO (fear of missing out).
+To make it, fill a glass 3/4 full with sparkling water.
+Fill the last 1/4 with orange juice and enjoy!

 Infused water

-As we know, water is SO important to drink.
-Infused water makes staying hydrated so much easier!
-You can simply chop up fruit and add some herbs to your bottle of water.
-You could also infuse the fruit and herbs overnight in the fridge.
-Here are some of my favorite infused water combos:
+As we know, water is very important to drink.
+Infused water makes staying hydrated much easier.
+You can simply chop up fruit and add herbs to your water.
+You could also infuse the fruit overnight in the fridge.
+Here are some of my favorite soda replacements using infused water:

 - Lime juice and mint leaves